tobek/laminae/notes.md

         * 204. By looking for the origins of things we deceive ourselves about their inevitability.
 Things that did not happen also have origins
         * 38. The world is not what anyone wished for, but it's what everyone wished for
         * 62. The fire doesn’t know where all that smoke came from.
+        * 25. The knife likes to think of itself as a mirror.
+(LED?
+NEP?)

 My deere doghter Venus," quod Saturne,
 "My cours, that hath so wyde for to turne,